Symmetries of statistics on lattice paths between two boundaries: Corollaries and Applications

-\begin{cor} Let $T=N^yE^x$, and let $B$ be a path weakly below $T$ ending with a north step.
+\begin{cor} Let $T=N^yE^x$, and let $B$ be any path from the origin to $(x,y)$, weakly below $T$ and ending with a north step.
 Then the number of paths in $\P(T, B)$ with $i$ top and $j$ bottom contacts equals the number of paths with north and east steps from the origin to $(x-i-j, y-2)$ staying weakly above $B$. \end{cor}

 \begin{proof} By Corollary~\ref{cor:i+j}, it is enough to count paths in $\P(T, B)$ with $c:=i+j$ top contacts and no bottom contacts.
 Such paths are in bijection (by removing the terminal $NE^c$) with paths from the origin to $(x-c, y-1)$ strictly above $B$, which in turn are in bijection (by removing the initial $N$) with paths from the origin to $(x-c, y-2)$ weakly above $B$, as claimed. \end{proof}